James Rodríguez and Aleska Génesis give new clues about a possible romance

 James accompanied Aleska to the Miami Swim Weekand she had a tender gesture with the soccer player, in the middle of the parade.

-James was interviewed by Telemundo’s ‘Al Rojo Vivo’, and reiterated that they are just friends.
+James He was interviewed by ‘Al Rojo Vivo’, from Telemundo, and reiterated that they are just friends.
 But the program reveals that the model crouched down in the front row to give the Colombian an unknown detail.

 Rumors grow, although the couple openly does not admit that there is a relationship beyond a great friendship.